RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Tags.md

 		- `topic:biology`: This page covers a topic relating to biology.
 			- `topic:biology:plant`: This page covers a specific taxon of plant.
 			- `topic:biology:animal`: This page covers a specific taxon of animal.
-			- `topic:biology:taxa`: This page covers a nonspecific taxon.
+			- `topic:biology:taxon`: This page covers a specific taxon.
 			- `topic:biology:family`: This page covers a family taxon.
 			- `topic:biology:disease`: This page covers a specific disease.
+			- `topic:biology:extinct`: This page covers an extinct taxon.
 		- `topic:culture`: This page covers a topic relating to the humanities.
 			- `topic:culture:belief`: This page covers a certain belief system.
 			- `topic:culture:ethnicity`: This page covers a certain ethnic group.